ibrahim-alhamshari/reading-notes/Reading04.md

 > high and weidth are parameters.

 ### Pair program benifits:
+**It is a technique in which two programmers work together at one workstation.
+One, the driver, writes code while the other, the observer or navigator reviews each line of code as it is typed in.
+The two programmers switch roles frequently.**
 - pair programing takes slightly longer, but produces higher-quality code that doesn’t require later effort in troubleshooting and debugging.
 - pair program it’s often actually more efficient than two people working on separate features.
 When coming up with ideas and discussing solutions out loud, two programmers may come to a solution faster than one programmer on their own.
 - When two programmers focus on the same code, the experience is more engaging and both programmers are more focused than if they were working alone.